aragon/osx-plugin-template-hardhat/README.md

 yarn deploy --network sepolia --tags CreateRepo,NewVersion,Verification
 ```

-This will create a plugin repo, publish the the first version (`v1.1`) of your plugin, and verfiy the contracts on sepolia.
+This will create a plugin repo, publish the first version (`v1.1`) of your plugin, and verfiy the contracts on sepolia.

 If you want to deploy a new version of your plugin afterwards (e.g., `1.2`), simply change the `VERSION` entry in the `packages/contracts/plugin-settings.ts` file and use